yasirrustam06/EdgeDetection-OPENCV/README.md

-#### This is simple Edgedetection project using canny edge detector in realTime throyg any video or webcam
+#### This is simple Edgedetection project using canny edge detector in realTime Through  any video or webcam

 # `OUTPUT`